lj-ditrapani/tic-tac-toe/README.md

 TODO
 ----

+- maybe Ready(Player) and Turn(Player) instead of PlayerXReady, PlayerXTurn
 - update shared models for reset & quit
     - Also GameOver(End, board) to express tie (End is p1Win, p2Win or tie)
     - Reset(Player)